 How do conventional and sumo deadlifts differ?

 With deadlifting, one of the most interesting questions is how the sumo and conventional stances are different from a biomechanical perspective.
 This is the first step to understanding how they can best be used and trained.
 It could also help explain why some lifters naturally gravitate to one style rather than the other.
-Fortunately, one of the very best studies on deadlifts gives us a lot of help towards answering that question.
+In this article Chris Beardsley (@SandCResearch) reviews one of the very best studies on deadlifts, which gives us a lot of help towards answering that question.

 The study: A three-dimensional biomechanical analysis of sumo and conventional style deadlifts, by Escamilla, Francisco, Fleisig, Barrentine, Welch, Kayes, Speer and Andrews, in Medicine and Science in Sports and Exercise, 2000